huirad/rpi_home_metering/README.md

   * Reduce log files written on SD-Card by OS and services
 * Stability of RF sensor connection:
   * Occasionally the connection between TFA Nexus and a remote sensor breaks for unknown reasons.
+* Accuracy of humidity measurements:
+  * Humidity readings of different sensors at the same place can spread significantly
+  * Recent example: One of the Nexus RF sensors measured 55% RH, the Conrad DL141TH measured 60% RH and the SHT 11 measured 65% RH.

 XXXXXXXXXXXXXXXXXXXXXXXX
 ========================